-New students are generally accepted to begin classes monthly, on Mondays during the year, except when Monday is a holiday, or class starts are canceled.
-The school reserves the right to cancel, postpone or re-schedule any class or course due to insufficient enrollment or circumstances beyond our control.
-This catalog has a refund policy that provides additional information regarding canceled courses.
+New students are generally accepted to begin classes monthly, on Monday's during the year, except when Monday is a ho li day, or class starts are cancelled.
+The School reserves the right to cancel, postpone or re-schedule any class or course due to insufficient enrollment or circumstances beyond our control.
+In this catalog is a refund policy that provides additional information regarding cancelled courses.